-MARNING: Securely clamping the wheel with a cam action retention device takes considerable force.
+WARNING: Securely clamping the wheel with a camaction-retention device takes considerable force.
 If you can fully close the cam lever without wrapping your fingers around the fork blade for leverage, the lever does not leave a clear imprint in the palm of your hand, and the serrations on the wheel fastener do not emboss the surfaces of the dropouts, the tension is insufficient.
-Open the lever; turn the tension adjusting nut clockwise a quarter turn; then try again.
+Open the lever; turn the tension-adjusting nut clockwise a quarter turn; then try again.
 See also the first WARNING in this Section, p.
-16.
+17.

-- (6) If you disengaged the brake quick-release mechanism in 3. a.
-(1) above, re-engage it to restore correct brake pad-to-rim clearance. - (7) Spin the wheel to make sure that it is centered in the frame and clears the brake pads; then squeeze the brake lever and make sure that the brakes are operating correctly. - c.
-Removing a disk brake or rim brake Rear Wheel - (1) If you have a multi-speed bike with a derailleur gear system: shift the rear derailleur to high gear (the smallest, outermost rear sprocket).
+- (6) If you disengaged the brake quick-release mechanism in 3.A.1 above, re-engage it to restore correct brake padto-rim clearance. - (7) Spin the wheel to make sure that it is centered in the frame and clears the brake pads; then squeeze the brake lever and make sure that the brakes are operating correctly.

+c.
+Removing a disc-brake or rim-brake Rear Wheel

+(1) If you have a multi-speed bike with a derailleur-gear system: shift the rear derailleur to high gear (the smallest, outermost rear sprocket).
-If you have an internal gear rear hub, consult your dealer or the hub manufacturer's instructions before attempting to remove the rear wheel.

-If you have a single-speed bike with rim or disk brake, go to step (4) below.
+If you have a hub-drive multi-speed e-bike with a derailleur-gear system, follow (1) above, but also make sure to follow the hub-motor manufacturer's instructions and recommendations if necessary to disconnect any wiring prior to wheel removal.
+If you have a single-speed bike with rim or disc brake, go to step (4) below.

-- (2) If your bike has rim brakes, disengage the brake's quick-release mechanism to increase the clearance between the wheel rim and the brake pads (see Section 4.C. figs. 11 through 15). - (3) On a derailleur gear system, pull the derailleur body back with your right hand.

-- igoplus - (4) With a cam action mechanism, move the quick-release lever to the OPEN position (fig. 8b).
-With a through bolt or bolt on mechanism, loosen the fastener(s) with an appropriate wrench, lock lever or integral lever; then push the wheel forward far enough to be able to remove the chain from the rear sprocket. - (5) Lift the rear wheel off the ground a few inches and remove it from the rear dropouts. - d.
-Installing a disk brake or rim brake Rear Wheel
+- (2) If your bike has rim brakes, disengage the brake's quick-release mechanism to increase the clearance between the wheel rim and the brake pads (see Section 4.C, Fig. 13, 14, 15). - (3) On a derailleur-gear system, pull the derailleur body back with your right hand.
+Some rear derailleurs have a "lock" button designed to hold the derailleur in an open position when removing the rear wheel.
+Feel free to use this feature if your derailleur is equipped with it. - (4) With a cam-action mechanism, move the quick-release lever to the OPEN position (Fig. 8b).
+With a through-bolt or bolt-on mechanism, loosen the fastener(s) with an appropriate wrench, lock lever or integral lever. - (5) If your bike has a thru-axle rear wheel mounting system (Fig. 11a & 11b), loosen and remove the thru axle according to the manufacturer's instructions. - (6) Push the rear wheel forward far enough to be able to remove the chain from the rear sprocket, then lift the rear wheel off the ground a few inches and remove it from the rear dropouts.

+d.
+Installing a disc-brake or rim-brake Rear Wheel

-CAUTION: If your bike is equipped with a rear disk brake, be careful not to damage the disk, caliper or brake pads when re-inserting the disk into the caliper.
-Never activate a disk brake's control lever unless the disk is correctly inserted in the caliper.
+CAUTION: If your bike is equipped with a rear disc brake, be careful not to damage the disc, caliper or brake pads when reinserting the disc into the caliper.
+Never activate a disc brake's control lever unless the disc is correctly inserted in the caliper.